igottcha/Optional-Lecture-Triple-Threat/presentation/Presentation.md

 ![fit](images/github_wont_help_with_merge_conflict.png)

 ^ GitHub won't merge every conflict.
-We have no choice but to resolve it command line.
+We have no choice but to resolve it locally in command line.

 ---